Email information is followed by @css.edu unless otherwise noted.

 A Personal Note

 I married my college sweetheart in October 2004.
-Together we are on the adventure of raising two little busy girls, Taylor (8) and Piper (6).
+Together we are on the adventure of raising two little busy girls, Taylor (12) and Piper (10).
 I love watching my children grow and learn more each and every day.
-Even when life seems too much and stressful, a hug from my babies is all I need!
-I am a lucky mommy.
+Taylor is a competitive dancer at a dance studio in Maple Grove, MN.

 Ms. Oachs is an assistant professor in the Department of Health Informatics and Information Management.
 She earned both a Bachelor of Arts degree in Health Information Management and Master of Arts in Management at the College of St. Scholastica.
 Prior to beginning a career in education, she spent over fifteen years in the healthcare industry in the areas of clinical quality improvement, patient access, and information technology.

-Ms. Oachs is an active member of AHIMA and currently is a commissioner on the Commission for Health Informatics and Information Management.
-She has been a speaker at both regional HIM association meetings as well as at AHIMA’s national educator’s conference, the Assembly on Education.
-She is a co-editor for the 4th edition of the premiere HIM textbook with Kathy LaTour and Shirley Eichenwald Maki.
+Ms. Oachs is an active member of AHIMA and MHIMA and has served on the board of directors at both the regional and state levels.
+She was previously a commissioner on the Commission on Certification for Health Informatics and Information Management (CCHIIM), serves on the editorial board for Perspectives in HIM, and is a peer reviewer for the Commission on Accreditation for Health Informatics and Information Management education (CAHIIM).
+She has been a speaker at regional and state HIM association meetings as well as at AHIMA’s national educator’s conference, the Assembly on Education.
+She has been a co-editor for the 4th, 5th and upcoming 6th edition of the premiere HIM textbook, Health Information Management: Concepts, Principles and Practice.

 Ms. Oachs teaching philosophy is to bring theory and academic principles into practice successfully by teaching students to think analytically and critically in the practical setting.